accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/glossaire/alternative-textuelle-image.md

   - `<embed type="image/…">`;
   - `<canvas>`;
   - opening tags with a WAI-ARIA `role="img"` attribute.
-- Otherwise, value of the `alt` attribute for tags:
+- Otherwise, the value of the `alt` attribute for tags:
   - `<img>`;
   - `<area>`;
   - `<input type="image"> `.